NTNU-MobileApps/exercise-e6-template/README.md

 Create a clone of the template repository within GitHub Classroom.
 Use the invitation link you got from Blackboard!
 Get the automated tests passing.

-**To pass the assignment approved you need to get at least TODO points.**
+**To pass the assignment approved you need to get at least 180 points.**

 ## Testing